Broccolito/MSConsole/README.md

 ## Support

-For issues or questions, please contact the UCSF MS Research team.
+For issues or questions, please contact the UCSF MS Research team or open an issue on [GitHub](https://github.com/Broccolito/MSConsole).

 <br>